Botany’s Quality Mission

 Transparent Batch & Lot Tracking

-To ensure our products are consistent and meet the highest standards of quality, every batch of raw material and every production lot of finished goods is assigned a unique tracking number to identify it during our quarantine, production and post-purchase quality control processes.
+To ensure our products are consistent and meet the highest standards of quality, every batch of raw material and every production lot of finished goods is assigned a unique tracking number (LOT #) to identify it during our quarantine, production and post-purchase processes.

-Every ID number is tied to a Certificate of Analysis (COA) from an independent third party laboratory.
+Every LOT number is tied to a Certificate of Analysis (COA) from an independent third party laboratory.
 Each finished product’s LOT # is visible on the product label.
 You can find the COAs and lab reports for your product on the product listing, under the section titled Third Party Analysis.
 Batch Purity reports refer to batches of raw materials which must be correctly identified and quantitated.
-Potency Audits refer to the concentration of diluted products which will not differ more than ±10% from the posted specification.
+Potency Audits refer to the concentration of liquid products which will not vary more than ±10% from the posted concentration.

 Third Party Testing